ariabee/phoneme-based-ngram/README.md

    - `text_to_ipa.translate()` # translate text in a given language into IPA characters
    - `identify.identify()` # estimate the language of a string of IPA characters

-## Hello Note!
+## Hello Note
-Hi!
+Hello!
 Sometimes we're given opportunities to bring an idea to fruition, and sometimes the only way forward is to come up with an idea.
 This project is a result of both circumstances.
 The deed is done, the work was plenty, and now I'm happy to share this project here.

 To anyone interested, feel free to look around!
 And to anyone with an untold idea, I can attest that the bigger the unknown, the more rewarding the finish line.
 (That is, the first finish line, because we have to finish sometime. :) )